heroku/buildpacks-frontend-web/README.md

 This repository is the home of Heroku Cloud Native Buildpacks for Front-end Web apps, also known as: static websites, static web apps (SWA), single-page apps (SPA), and browser apps.
 These buildpacks build source code into application images that serve a website with minimal configuration.

-> [!IMPORTANT]
-> This repo is not yet functional, and is under active development.

 ## Included Buildpacks

 This repository contains multiple buildpacks: